Neocolonialism: China

-The People's Republic of China has built increasingly strong ties with some African, Asian, European and Latin American nations which has led to accusations of colonialism, becoming Africa's largest trading partner in 2009.
-As of August 2007, an estimated 750,000 Chinese nationals were working or living for extended periods in Africa.
+The People's Republic of China has built increasingly strong ties with some African, Asian, European and Latin American nations which has led to accusations of colonialism, As of August 2007, an estimated 750,000 Chinese nationals were working or living for extended periods in Africa.
 In the 1980s and 90s, China continued to purchase natural resources—petroleum and minerals—from Africa to fuel the Chinese economy and to finance international business enterprises.
 In 2006, trade had increased to $50 billion expanding to $500 billion by 2016.

 In Africa, China has loaned $95.5 billion to various countries between 2000 and 2015, the majority being spent on power generation and infrastructure.
 Cases in which this has ended with China acquiring foreign land have led to accusations of "debt-trap diplomacy".
-Other analysts have concluded that China is likely trying to "stockpile international support for contentious political issues."
+Other analysts say that China's activities "are goodwill for later investment opportunities or an effort to stockpile international support for contentious political issues".

-Commentators have stated that Western perceptions of China's motives are misconstrued due to Western conceptions of development as seen through their own lens of exploitation of others for resources—as exemplified by European colonialism—instead of through Chinese conceptions of development.

 In 2018, Malaysian Prime Minister Mahathir Mohamad cancelled two China-funded projects.
 He also talked about fears of Malaysia becoming "indebted" and of a "new version of colonialism".
 He later clarified that he did not refer to the Belt and Road Initiative or China with this.

-Langan (2017) stated that Western actors tend to paint China as a threat in Africa, othering it from themselves, but it neglects the fact that Europe, the United States, China, and other emerging powers likewise facilitate economic and political interests through aid and trade in a manner that conflicts with African sovereignty.
+According to Mark Langan in 2017, China, Western actors, and other emerging powers pursue their own interests at the expense of African interests.
+Western actors depict China as a threat to Africa, while depicting European and American involvement in Africa as being virtuous.